-Thank you for your interest in the Bloomington Police Department's Experienced Officer Program.
+Thank you for your interest in the Bloomington Police Department's police officer entry level hiring process.
 Our goal is to systematically hire the most qualified applicants, representing the broad range of cultures that comprise American society.
 To assist you in determining whether to pursue a career with the Bloomington Police Department, we have prepared the following orientation information.
-This summary is intended to provide you a description of the organization, and its structure, resources, operations, mission, and culture.
+This summary is intended to provide you a description of the organization and its structure, resources, operations, mission, and culture.
 Please use this information to help determine how well you fit with our department and how well employment with this department will fulfill your career aspirations.